geo-ant/blog/_posts/2023-11-20-rust-for-cpp-developers-constructors.md

 # Move Constructors

-I'm not sure if this concept is common in other language, but both C++ and Rust have move semantics.
+I'm not sure if this concept is common in other languages, but both C++ and Rust have move semantics.
 However, the way the languages think about move semantics is _very_ different.
 That makes this section pretty straightforward.